J-Ramalho/industRial/docs/10_spc.md

 There are many types of control charts and in this case study we're demonstrating the xbar and R charts.
 These two charts are often used together and are suited to the control the mean and the variability of a continuous variable.
 This case study draws on examples from @Bass2007 and from the `{qcc}` package vignette.

-PH-parts is a <b class="highligh">plastic injection company</b> specialized in high precision pharmaceutical Parts.
+PH-parts is a <b class="highlight">plastic injection company</b> specialized in high precision pharmaceutical Parts.
 In their catalog they have a mid-range product that sells in extremely high volumes: vaccination syringes.
 The inner diameter of the barrel has been identified in failure mode analysis as a critical dimension for the security of the operation.
 Following the implementation of a statistical process control (SPC) the production operators monitor the production process using xbar and R-charts.
 The protocol requires 6 samples are taken on an hourly basis and diameters simply typed in an excel file in a laptop by the injection press.
 A recent excel file with samples taken over a period of 25 hours of production has been loaded in R with the name `syringe_diameter` by the Quality Assistant of the lab.

 ```r